maxfreyter/Healthcare-Efficiency-for-Hip-Replacements/README.md

 ### 5. Do More Surgeons Improve Efficiency?
 ![Screenshot (28)](https://github.com/user-attachments/assets/d15fc8e3-8169-4c99-8f1e-d2e95e86ea15)
-- There's no clear correlation between the number of surgeons and hospital efficiency.
+- The trend line in the scatterplot is fairly close to being horizontal.
+This shows that there's no clear correlation between the number of surgeons and hospital efficiency.
 More surgeons do not necessarily lead to shorter LOS or lower costs.
+The efficiency of hospital workflows and care processes should be reviewed.

 ### 6. Health Status: Major Factor in LOS & Costs
 ![Screenshot (33)](https://github.com/user-attachments/assets/17254461-4c7b-4805-a427-8c77b1fc9ea3)
 - Extreme severity cases have 12.5-day LOS and $59.5K costs—nearly 3× longer and 2× higher costs than major severity cases.
+It's clear that severity of illness impacts length of stay and costs.

 ![Screenshot (44)](https://github.com/user-attachments/assets/99c911e8-415b-4ad7-be98-24241c583e3d)
 - Cancer patients (bone/connective tissue) experience the longest LOS (12 days) and highest costs ($81.4K).

 ## Actionable Recommendations